-- promote children's welfare and safeguarding - ensure every pupil has access to the full-time education to which they are entitled - ensure that pupils succeed whilst at school - ensure that pupils have access to the widest possible range of opportunities at school, and when they leave school
+- promote children's welfare and safeguarding - ensure every pupil has access to the full-time education to which they are entitled - ensure that pupils succeed whilst at school - ensure that pupils have access to the widest possible range of opportunities at school, and when they leave school.

 For our children to gain the greatest benefit from their education it is vital that they attend regularly and be at school, on time, every day the school is open unless the reason for the absence is unavoidable.
-Parents/carers have a legal requirement to ensure their child/ren attend school everyday and on time, school also have a duty to ensure all procedures have been followed.
+Parents/carers have a legal requirement (detailed below) to ensure their child/ren attend school every day and on time.